Frequently Asked Questions

 Q: When will the Center for Health & Wellbeing open?

 A: The Center for Health & Wellbeing will be built in phases.
 Phase one includes realignment of roads on the west side of the site and the opening of Crosby Way.
-Road dedication and kick-off of construction is set for late February 2017.
+Phase One was completed February 2017.
 Phase two will focus on construction of the main facility.
 The final phase will be development of the multiple gardens surrounding the site and construction of the parking garage.
 Projected opening of the Center for Health & Wellbeing is late 2018.